 Kichijoji has gone up-scale since the days when otaku once roamed, and it’s now home to a seemingly endless array of shopping streets and big retailers like UNIQLO and Yodobashi Camera.
 Rents in the area continue to climb as it remains one of the most desirable places in Tokyo to live – plus it’s got awesome taco rice.

 For a glimpse at what Kichijoji was like back in the bubble era, the ARTMIC Design Works book provides a two-page glimpse at the neighborhood as the ARTMIC staff saw it:

 A Look Inside

 Directions to the ARTMIC building weren’t easy to find, but using the one picture of it that I was able to dig up (which thankfully included a street sign), I was able to pinpoint its location using the power of Google Maps.
 If you’re looking to find it yourself, head out of the Kichijoji station’s west exit, through the Atré mall, then turn right and start walking.
 Once you pass the temple on your right you’ll feel like you’ve gone too far, but you haven’t.
 Look for the big blue building on your left.

-Obviously I wasn’t about to try knocking on any doors, but it looks as though its been reverted to normal residence.
+Obviously I wasn’t about to try knocking on any doors, but it looks as though it’s been reverted to a normal residential unit.
 For a look inside, we can turn to the ARTMIC Design Works book and old issues of B-Club magazine for an idea of what the office looked like as they were toiling away on Wanna-Be’s or Gall Force: Stardust War.